albertkabanda/albertkabanda.github.io/_pages/teaching.md

   </figure>

 </div>

-Students deployed a linear array of geophones and generated controlled seismic waves by striking a metal plate with a sledgehammer.
-Repeated impacts were recorded and stacked to improve the signal-to-noise ratio.
-The multichannel records allowed students to observe how seismic arrivals changed with increasing source–receiver distance.

 Students examined the resulting shot gathers, identified coherent arrivals, and connected the observed travel-time patterns to seismic velocity, wave propagation, refraction, and shallow subsurface structure.
 The exercise demonstrated the complete seismic workflow—from experimental design and field acquisition to data visualization and geological interpretation.